-If you have any of the above symptoms, see your doctor or nurse.
+If you have any of the above symptoms, see your doctor.
 Only an experienced medical person can diagnose or rule out nasopharyngeal cancer.

 How Nasopharyngeal Cancer Is Diagnosed

-Your doctor or nurse will ask you questions about your symptoms, medical history, and family history, and perform a physical exam.
+Your doctor will ask you questions about your symptoms, medical history, and family history, and perform a physical exam.
 This includes a detailed look at your ears, nose, and throat.
 You may be sent to a doctor who specializes in these areas, called an otolaryngologist.

 The doctor or nurse will also feel your neck.
 Most patients with nasopharyngeal cancer have a lump in the neck.
 This is a sign that the cancer is spreading to the lymph nodes.